 [Tweet "I absolutely believe the #universe knows better than I when it is the #perfect #time."]

 My job is to identify what needs to be done and make my best effort to accomplish the task in the right time (my time).
-If it doesn’t get done in right time, then I know the universe is stepping in to insure perfect time.
+If it doesn’t get done in right time, then I know the universe is stepping in to ensure perfect time.
 I’m not about to argue with that!

 Reprogramming my beliefs about money took more time and courage.

 When I do this, doors open.
 I get an unexpected teaching opportunity or a new coaching client.
-I sell more books than expected or I get a refund check for a bill that I somehow managed to pay twice!
+I sell more books than expected.
+Or I get a refund check for a bill that I somehow managed to pay twice!
 It’s crazy how this game works!

 I don’t blame my dad for teaching me his limiting beliefs.
 He didn’t realize what he was doing.
 Instead, I’m grateful for the opportunity to identify the beliefs that didn’t serve me so I could reprogram my inner dialog.